houkanshan/arduino-bt-hid-proxy/Readme.md

 1. You have a bluetooth keyboard, but it doesn't work in BIOS, Bootloader or TV.
 2. You have a bluetooth keyboard and you want turn it into a programmable keyboard (with [TMK USB to USB Converter](https://geekhack.org/index.php?topic=69169.0))

-Previously, I use MikerR's [pihidproxy](https://github.com/mikerr/pihidproxy) but it's not transparency enough and I don't like the start-up time of RPi.
+Previously, I used MikerR's [pihidproxy](https://github.com/mikerr/pihidproxy) but it's not transparency enough and I don't like the start-up time of RPi.
 So I made this one with Arduino.

 # Guide